yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### Why is my cluster paused?

 Free clusters are paused after 21 days of inactivity.
 When a cluster is paused, you receive an email notification.
-You can't perform any operations on a paused cluster until it is resumed.
+You need to resume the paused cluster before you can perform any operations on it.

-To resume using your cluster, sign in to Yugabyte Cloud, select the cluster on the **Clusters** page, and click **Resume**.
+To resume your cluster, sign in to Yugabyte Cloud, select the cluster on the **Clusters** page, and click **Resume**.

 If you don't resume your cluster, a second notification is sent after 28 days of inactivity, notifying you that the cluster will be deleted in 48 hours.